How To Get Prequalified For A Personal Loan

 How To Prequalify For A Personal Loan

-As part of the personal loan process, getting prequalified involves basically the same steps – regardless of the lender – up until formally applying for the loan.
-See how to get prequalified below.
+As part of the personal loan process, getting prequalified tends to involve a few basic steps until formally applying for the loan.
+Let’s walk through how to get prequalified.

 1. Check Your Credit And Finances

-Since personal loans are often unsecured (meaning there’s no collateral), your prequalification rate and terms will primarily depend on your creditworthiness.
+Since personal loans are often unsecured (meaning there’s no collateral), your prequalification interest rate and repayment term will primarily depend on your creditworthiness.
 You’ll want to start any prequalification process by checking your credit report to make sure your credit is in a good place.
-If possible, see if you can calculate your DTI, too – lenders typically prefer a ratio no higher than 40%.
+If possible, see if you can calculate your DTI, too – lenders typically prefer a ratio no higher than 43%.

 If you need to improve your credit score, it’s better to know early rather than after you get too far into the application process.
-You may not qualify for a good interest rate – or qualify for a loan at all – with a score below 640.
+You may not qualify for a good interest rate – or qualify for a loan at all – if your credit score is too low.

 2. Research Different Lenders

 Personal loans are offered through traditional banks, credit unions and online lenders.
 Rates and terms vary by lender, so it’s important that you conduct adequate research.
-Consider various factors like annual percentage rate (APR), repayment periods, offered loan amounts and anything else that directly affects you, the borrower.
+Consider various factors, such as annual percentage rate (APR), repayment periods, offered loan amounts and anything else that directly affects you – the borrower.

 3. Complete A Prequalification Form

-To apply for prequalification, you must submit a form containing personal details about you, your finances, employment and more.
-Expect to provide the following:
+To apply for prequalification, you must submit a form with personal details about you, your finances and your employment status.
+Expect to provide:

 - Name